Mark Blankfield

 Mark W. Blankfield (May 8, 1950 – March 20, 2024) was an American actor and comedian.
 He is best known as a regular cast member of the television variety series Fridays.
 Other work included roles in Jekyll and Hyde...Together Again, The Incredible Shrinking Woman, Robin Hood: Men in Tights, Dracula: Dead and Loving It, and The Jerk, Too, a reworked TV-movie version of The Jerk.

-He made appearances in television series such as Taxi, Night Court, The Nutt House, The Jamie Foxx Show, Saved by the Bell, Sledge Hammer!, Crusade, Double Rush, and Arrested Development.
+He made appearances in television series such as Taxi, Night Court, The Nutt House, The Jamie Foxx Show, Saved by the Bell, Sledge Hammer!, Crusade, Double Rush, Hangin' with Mr. Cooper, The John Larroquette Show, and Arrested Development.

 Blankfield died on March 20, 2024, at the age of 73.